 The Internal Revenue Service will soon issue guidance for implementing the CARES Act.
 It is anticipated that additional stimulus legislation will be forthcoming as the COVID-19 pandemic continues.

-In regard to the CARES Act, companies should review the legislation, determine your eligibility and seek guidance from your accounting, tax and finance professionals.
+In regard to the CARES Act, companies should review the legislation, determine eligibility and seek guidance from your accounting, tax and finance professionals.
 Please make sure you research state-specific programs through your state government website as well.

 As your business partner, Penske will continue to monitor and provide timely updates on developments as they arise.